 - Only courses with minimum grades of C are transferable.

-- Credits needed to meet major prerequisites will be based on the Course Equivalency Tables or agreements resulting from program-to-program transfer agreements.
+- Credits needed to meet major prerequisites will be based on the course equivalency tables or agreements resulting from program-to-program articulation agreements.
 (See the list of agreements.)

 - Students will not be required to repeat courses that have been satisfactorily completed at a Virginia community college except in cases where special restrictions apply to all students.